NateNgu/odin-recipes/README.md

 # odin-recipes

-This is a recipe webpage showcasing steps in baking cookies.
+This is a recipe webpage showcasing steps in baking various types of cookies.

 This project was built to show understanding in basic HTML.